njvisionpower/mxnet-mtcnn-cpp/README.md

     (2)If shape may change, you can set a relatively larger shape PredictorHandle and padding 0 for smalle input.

 Anyway, currently mxnet C/C++ predict api can't automatically adjust predictor shape when network input batch or shape changes.
+You can use MXPredReshape to change shape but this operation will also spent some time and some case may fail.

 ### 3. Numerical calculation
 #### (1) One case is round function get different result: